 The monolith and microservice architecture are summarized in the screenshot below.

-A new thing that has been noticed with the introduction of microservice architecture is that applications on different platforms can now talk to each other.
+A new thing that has been noticed with the introduction of microservice architecture (read more about how to secure your microservices achitecture) is that applications on different platforms can now talk to each other.
 Creating a standard format such as GraphQL makes it possible for the frontend application prepared for a web or mobile device to talk to the same standard backend.
 Likewise, even a 3rd party application can use these applications.